SoftMoore/CPRL-Java-3rd/README.md

 * Correct any remaining errors.

-* Test/retest all correct and incorrect examples related to this project and all previous projects.
+* Test all correct and incorrect Strings examples.
+Retest all correct and incorrect examples from CPRL/0, Subprograms, and Arrays.

 ### Project 10: Records